-Following the suspension of dermatology services provided by DMC Healthcare in north and east Kent a helpline is available to support patients.
+Following the suspension of dermatology services provided by DMC Healthcare in north and east Kent, a helpline was set up to support patients.
+Due to low call volumes, the helpline was stood down on 30 September 2020.

-When calling the helpline you will be asked to give a brief details of your referral to or treatment by the DMC dermatology service and provide your:
+Please provide brief details of your referral to or treatment by the DMC dermatology service and your:

 - Full name